nikhilbedi/Gotham-City/README.md

 #### Welcome to Gotham City

-Immediately upon entering Gotham City (and running our program using the SimCityRun file to run it on Eclipse) you will hear the Batman soundtrack, which will immediately immerse yourself into the dark, chaotic, and unpredictable Gotham City.
+Immediately upon entering Gotham City (and running our program using the SimCityRun file to run it on Eclipse) you will hear the Batman soundtrack, which will immediately immerse yourself into the darkness, chaos, and unpredictability that is Gotham City.

+#####For V1
+As you can see in our GUI we have 4 different types of buildings: Market (top right), Bank (top middle), Restaurant (top left and sides), Homes (bottom row).

+#####For V2

 we weren't able to find out the perfect "hour length" for our program to run realistically.
 By that we mean, the program may run in a loop (e.g. the person keeps going to the restaurant and to the home repeatedly because every four hours he gets hungry